 As with many of the most important Mesoamerican deities Tláloc is commonly depicted in the company of snakes.
 He most often has goggled eyes and large fangs like a jaguar as, for example, in the famous 15th century CE vase now in the National Museum of Anthropology in Mexico City.
 In sculpture, especially stone, Tláloc’s mouth may be in the form of a volute or a corn cob symbolising how important the god’s life-giving rain was to Mesoamerican agriculture.

-- Mary Ellen Miller.
+- Miller, M.E.
 An Illustrated Dictionary of the Gods and Symbols of Ancient Mexico and the Maya.
 Thames & Hudson, 1997.

 - National Geographic.
 National Geographic Essential Visual History of World Mythology.
 National Geographic, 2008.